 This can serve dual purposes.
 It can offer you an opportunity to perform upgrades on a property you might not normally have time for.
 You’ll have the flexibility to clean and maintain a property, not to mention stage the home in a more festive and pleasing manner which can often add healthy margins to your final sale price.

 More importantly, this sudden influx of “free time” gives would-be homebuyers the chance to peruse your property beyond “usual” viewing times.
 Instead of waiting for weekends to display a property, or after work, you can set showings during the week — the day after Thanksgiving is a popular choice — which means more eyes and more opportunities for someone to make an offer.
+As a result, investors should consider implementing a Thanksgiving real estate marketing strategy.

 4. Leverage the holiday spirit